dahm641/tech258_cloud/what_is_cloud/readme.md

 ![img_4.png](img_4.png)

 Essentially it is any computing service you may need delivered over the internet.
 This could be from storage for your phone like Icloud to sending an email all the way to using applications on remote servers and storing data.
-The cloud term comes in when it is being done from a remote location over the internet.
+The cloud term comes in when it is being delivered from a remote location over the internet.
 Companies might like this idea because they no longer have to worry about maintaining a datacentre and can pay a subscription and have a cloud provider provide them with servers and infrastructure.

 ## Difference between on prem and cloud: